raffyenriquez/Springboard/Capstone Project/Capstone Project 1/README.md

 Background

-The bible has been the best selling book of all time and yet it being widely available there has been difficulty understanding its message.
+The bible has been the best selling book of all time and yet despite it being widely available there has been difficulty understanding its message.

 Project Focus